 - To edit a drawing: you can’t edit specific elements of a raster image (JPG).
 You can only edit the image as a whole (e.g. by adding a filter) or draw on top of it.
 In contrast, vector file types like DXF are easy to edit.
 You can also use individual elements from a vector image and copy them for use in other drawings.

 - For scaling an image: because raster images are made up of pixels, they become blurry and undefined when scaled upwards.
 Vectors, in comparison, are infinitely scalable.
 Check out our article on the differences between raster and vector images for more information.

 - For sharing: the DXF format has many advantages compared to many other vector formats.
-Other formats, such as DWG, are proprietary formats, which means that they only open in a limited range of programs.
+For example, converting your JPG to DWG, which is a proprietary format, means that it will only open in a limited range of programs.
 DXF, meanwhile, is an open standard, which means that it is supported by practically all CAD programs on the market.

 Example of JPG to DXF conversion

 Let’s take a look at what happens when you convert your JPG without optimizing it first:

 The magnified section above highlights the greyscale surrounding the JPG image.
 If we were to convert this JPG to DXF without modification, then the results would look like this: